• Home |

 Unfortunately, there isn’t nearly as much variety in the ammo department.
 Although most major manufacturers have several .380 ACP loads in their lineups, there isn’t nearly the selection that you’ll find for more popular loads like 9mm or .45 ACP.

 The ammo you do find will cost you.
 Most .380 ACP loads are significantly more expensive than 9mm.
-Costwise, they are more on par with hefty hitters like .45 ACP.
+Cost wise, they are more on par with hefty hitters like .45 ACP.

-.38 Special
+.38 Special - Honorable Mention

 Recoil

-The .38 Special’s recoil is gentle, which is why this cartridge is often recommended to women and other recoil-sensitive shooters.
+The .38 Special’s recoil is gentle, which is why the cartridge is often recommended to women and other recoil-sensitive shooters.
+Load a snub nose revolver with .38 Special, and the recoil gets a bit snappy.

-Load a snub nose revolver with .38 Special and the recoil gets a bit snappy.
 Although snubbies are easier to conceal, a medium-frame wheel gun is much easier to fire.

 Power and Penetration